Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Introduction

 Up to this point, the focus has been on nominal collision avoidance under the assumption of perfect modeling and ideal state estimation.
 Real-world applications, however, are subject to disturbances and uncertainties.
 As optimal solutions are often at the edge of constraints, even small disturbances can cause constraint violation.
 This impairs safety, which is a particularly critical concern in robotic applications.

-In addition to nominal constraint satisfaction, this paper addresses constraint robustification in the presence of state uncertainties bounded by ellipsoids.
-Compared to precomputed robust invariant sets~\cite{Gao2014} and scalar tubes~\cite{Koehler2021}, modeling the uncertainties as ellipsoidal sets and solving the uncertainty trajectories within the \gls{ocp} together with the nominal trajectories provides a more accurate and less conservative modeling of the state uncertainties, especially for nonlinear systems.
-The introduced computational burden is significantly relieved by adopting the so-called \gls{zoro} method~\cite{Feng2020Adjoint, Zanelli2021zoRO} and updating the uncertainty trajectories in a zero-order fashion.
+In addition to nominal constraint satisfaction, this paper addresses constraint robustification in the presence of ellipsoidal state uncertainties.
+Compared to precomputed robust invariant sets~\cite{Gao2014} and scalar tubes~\cite{Koehler2021}, modeling the uncertainties as ellipsoidal sets and solving the uncertainty trajectories jointly with the nominal trajectories in the \gls{ocp} provides a more accurate and less conservative modeling of the state uncertainties, especially for nonlinear systems.
+The introduced computational burden is relieved by adopting the \gls{zoro} method~\cite{Feng2020Adjoint, Zanelli2021zoRO} and updating the uncertainty trajectories in a zero-order fashion.

-To guarantee constraint satisfaction across all possible uncertainty realizations within the propagated ellipsoidal uncertainty sets, we again consider the \gls{sip} formulation and expand the dimension of constraint infiniteness to account for state uncertainties.
+To guarantee constraint satisfaction across all possible uncertainty realizations within the propagated ellipsoidal uncertainty sets, we extend the \gls{sip} formulation to include state uncertainties.
 While the extension to robust constraint satisfaction is straightforward for our robot shape representation and constraint formulation, it can be challenging for other robot shape representations, such as those using the \gls{esdt}~\cite{Hauser2021}.
-The constraint infiniteness due to the translational uncertainty is handled together with the robot shape parameterization by local reduction.
-For rotational uncertainty, we use a backoff reformulation that tightens the constraints by the greatest effect of the rotational uncertainty on the constraint values.
+Unlike prior SIP-based methods that address either shape or state uncertainty alone, our approach accounts for both simultaneously.
+Translational uncertainty is addressed via local reduction together with the shape parameterization, and rotational uncertainty is incorporated through a backoff bounding its greatest influence on the constraint values.

 An implementation of the proposed method achieves real-time feasibility on compute hardware typically found in industrial mobile robots.
 Experiments conducted on a real mobile robot demonstrate the efficacy of the approach in several illustrative settings.
 The results show that the new algorithm and implementations lead to a controller that successfully navigates through corridors formerly very troublesome to achieve.
 A demonstration of a 3D car-seat placement task in simulation illustrates the applicability of the proposed approach to 3D collision avoidance, and to complex shapes.